EOSIO/welcome/docs/40_smart-contract-guides/01_before-you-begin/20_accounts-and-permissions.md

 1. Create a wallet - [How To Create A Wallet](https://developers.eos.io/manuals/eos/latest/cleos/how-to-guides/how-to-create-a-wallet)

 To use a wallet and the keys contained in a wallet, the wallet must be **open** and **unlocked**.
 You can change the timeout period used to lock a wallet with the `unlock-timeout` configuration option.
-See [Auto-locking](https://developers.eos.io/manuals/eos/latest/keosd/usage#auto-locking) for details.
+See [Auto-locking](https://developers.eos.io/manuals/eos/latest/keosd/usage#auto-locking)for details.

 ## Create Accounts